Ravensbourne University London: Campus

 The university moved its entire operations to its current campus on the Greenwich Peninsula, which opened in autumn 2010.
 The campus was designed by Farshid Moussavi and won a British Construction Industry Award and the RIBA education and community award.
+In 2021, Barozzi Veiga designed a new building for Institute for Creativity and Technology.
+This aluminium-clad building is the first building to open in the new Design District on the Greenwich Peninsula.

 Curriculum and reputation

+Ravensbourne holds a TEF Silver for teaching quality.

+As a skills-based university, it does not participate in university ranking schemes.

-Ravensbourne offers undergraduate, postgraduate and further education programmes taught across three buildings at its campus on the Greenwich Peninsula.
+Ravensbourne offers undergraduate, postgraduate and further education programmes taught across three buildings at its campus on the Greenwich Peninsula, next to the O2.

 At undergraduate level, the university provides foundation degrees, top-up programmes, and bachelor's degrees (BA, BSc, and BEng) in a range of creative, business and technology subjects.
-The available postgraduate provision consists of Master's level courses, each of which can be studied to MA, MDes or MSc (dependent on subject).
+The available postgraduate provision consists of Master's level courses, each of which can be studied to MA or MSc (dependent on subject).
 A variety of subject areas are offered within the main disciplines of creative, business and technology.

-Within the area of Further Education, Ravensbourne offers the Diploma in Foundation Studies for both Art & Design and Media, as well as the BTEC National Certificate in Art and Design.